renekreijveld/Watchful.li-sitelist/README.md

 25-aug-2016:
 * Added option to show only sites with updates.
 * Changed refresh button to All sites.
+* Added button to show only sites with updates.
 * Updated Watchful.li API url.

 19-aug-2016: